FlareTiming/flaretiming/www-hakyll/posts/2019-07-20-score-along.markdown

 title: Score Along at Home
 ---

-I've been working on reproducing the scores that FS gives but trying to ignore that app as much as possible, both as a developer with access to its source code and as a user.
+I've been working on reproducing the scores that FS gives pilots but trying to ignore that app as much as possible, both as a developer with access to its source code and as a user.
 I didn't want its influence to steer me in my interpretation of the GAP rules when implementing those rules again from a clean slate with flare-timing.

-As flare-timing implements most rules, rightly or wrongly, it is time to compare it with FS.
-I found it quicker to scan for differences in tables, plots or maps but tables especially where I can compare actual with expected values in adjacent rows and then add a third row for the difference between the two.
+As flare-timing now covers most situations and applies the rules, rightly or wrongly, it is time to compare it with FS.
+I found scanning tables, plots or maps to be quicker than picking through files looking for comparative differences.
+With tables I can compare actual with expected values in adjacent columns and then add a third column for the difference between the two.
 I don't particularly care that the colors are garish or that there are too many digits in a cluttered table or that by contrast all FS results are displayed in black.
 I want to be able to find differences as quickly as possible.
 A difference of +0.0 doesn't tell me as much as a difference of +0.002.
 With flare-timing, the web app, I have at hand a quick visual check that covers most aspects of the breakdown of scoring with tables and plots for reach, effort,